tsgates/arch-wiki-markdown/wiki/Systemd.md

     $ systemctl --failed

 The available unit files can be seen in /usr/lib/systemd/system/ and /etc/systemd/system/ (the latter takes precedence).
-You can see list installed unit files by:
+You can see a list of the installed unit files with:

     $ systemctl list-unit-files